ViacheslavKozlov/NextLevel.studio_test-task/README.md

 # NextLevel.studio_test-task
+## Description
 Welcome to NextLevel.studio_test-task!
 This project is designed to showcase my skills for the test task at NextLevel.studio.

-## Description

-The NextLevel.studio_test-task project is a [provide a brief description of the project here].
-This project aims to [describe the purpose and goals of the project].

 ## Installation